PADL/libbrowserid/gss-browserid.md

 #### Initiator to acceptor (re-authentication)

-1. The initiator looks in its ticket cache for an unexpired ticket for the target.
+1. The initiator looks in its ticket cache for an unexpired ticket for the target (acceptor).
 If none is found, the normal authentication flow is performed.
-2. The initiator generates an authenticator containing the current time, a random nonce, the ticket identifier, and the target name (audience) and channel bindings requested by the application.
+2. The initiator generates an authenticator containing: an expiry time a few minutes from the current time, a random nonce, the ticket identifier, and the target name (audience) and channel bindings requested by the application.
-3. The initiator signs the authenticator using its copy of the ARK, using the appropriate hash algorithm associated with the original context (currently HS256 is the only one specified).
+3. The initiator signs the authenticator using its copy of the ARK, using the appropriate hash algorithm associated with the original context (only HS256 is presently specified).
 4. The authenticator is packed into a "backed" assertion with no certificates.
 5. The initiator generates an authenticator session key to be used in verifying the response and in deriving the context root key.
 6. The assertion is sent to the acceptor.

 #### Acceptor to initiator (re-authentication)

 1. The acceptor unpacks the authenticator assertion and looks for a ticket in its cache matching the requested ticket ID.
-If one is not found, the context establishment fails.
+2. The acceptor validates that the ticket and authenticator have not expired.
-2. The acceptor verifies the authenticator using its copy of the ARK and generates a session key.
+3. The acceptor verifies the authenticator using its copy of the ARK.
+4. The acceptor generates the ASK and derived the CRK from this.
 3. The acceptor generates a response and signs and returns it.

 If the ticket cannot be found, or the authentication fails, the acceptor MAY return an error code in its response, permitting the initiator to recover and fallback to generating a BrowserID assertion.
 It MAY also include its local timestamp so that the initiator can perform clock skew compensation.